COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ### Install python on Windows OS

 First install the [Python IDE](https://www.python.org/downloads/) and navigate to the command prompt.
 It is recommended to install python 3.6.5 version.
 Download from the given [link](https://www.python.org/downloads/release/python-365/).
-While installing the python software tick the `Add Python 3.6 to the path` option and click on install now.
+While installing the python software tick the option `Add Python 3.6 to the path` and click on install now.
 The python will take sometime to install.
-After installation restart the operating system and open command prompt .
+After installation restart the operating system and open command prompt.
 To verify the python is install in the system use the following command.

 ```
 python --version